The Answer To Osteoporosis Fear

 I know, and I really do understand, that you may still be feeling some fear.
 But here’s the thing.
 Fear and its accompanying stress can actually hurt your bones.

 Fear releases adrenaline or epinephrine and cortisol.
-And as I detail in the Save Our Bones Program, cortisol hurts your bones.
+And as I detail in the Osteoporosis Reversal Program, cortisol hurts your bones.
 And excess adrenaline elevates blood pressure and suppresses immunity and digestion.
 Asthma, allergies, colds and infections, high blood pressure, irritable bowel, tension headaches, insomnia, diabetes, and eczema are just a few conditions that can be triggered or exacerbated by the excess adrenaline that is produced by the fear/stress cycle.
 Once this cycle gets started, you might end up living in a state of chronic anxiety that can be difficult to control.

 But I Don’t Know What To Do About It